 The skip button is a by-product of binging.
 If you can watch all the episodes you want to watch in one seating, the need for a buffer that separates one show from other programs becomes moot.
 You just saw the damned thing an hour ago, and you chose to keep watching the next episode.
 There is no need to tell you what you are watching.
 If anything, the credit sequence becomes an obstacle in the mad dash to consume the content, an intrusion.
 And they cut the illusion that you are watching not a series but a movie that happens to be 10 hours long, or however many hours you can take in one sitting.
 They might be superfluous, but alas, many beautiful things are.

-Credit sequences are a formal convention that comes from film.
+Credit sequences are a formal convention that comes from film production.
 They might be a contractual obligation and perfunctory in their informative character.
 Still, some filmmakers have used them as an expressive, stylistic exercise.
 The form they take adds up to the whole.
 Check out Fahrenheit 415 (Francois Truffaut, 1966).
 Ray Bradbury's source novel presents a dystopian future where firefighters burn books instead of extinguishing fires.
 Since nobody can read, a narrator takes care of giving voice to the credits.
 No text tarnishes the screen, following the rules of the dictatorship repressing characters played by Oskar Werner and Julie Christie.

 Even the placement of credits can be expressive.
 Think of the movies that start in media res and reserve credits for the end.
 It is a creative choice that enhances the reality of the fictional exercise.
 It may disorient viewers intentionally.
 The story spills off of the running time.
 This moment is where we get in, but stuff has been happening for a while.
 Holding off on credits also hints toward a disregard for the trappings of celebrity.
 What matters is the story we are telling, not who is the biggest star in the cast.
 It telegraphs a certain seriousness of purpose.

 Check out the recent Drive My Car (Ryusuke Hamaguchi, 2021), where the title card appears around the 40 minutes mark.
 You are already engrossed in the lives of these characters, and the disruption that comes up reminds you that you are watching a narrative exercise, a work of fiction.
 The idea feeds into how we make - and consume - art as a way to find solace in the face of tragedy.
-Credits can be narrative pieces and a structural convention.
+Credits can be narrative pieces and a structural convention of film production.
 We expect to see them.
 And when you see them, they carry some meaning that adds up to the movie.

 Sure, clicking on Skip may not be different from standing up and leaving the screening room as soon as the final credits roll.
 You can fast-forward over the introductory vignette.
 Heck, you can turn off the TV whenever you want.
 But I think the gesture matters.
 As audiences, we surrender to the narrative.
 We give away our time and attention to be entertained, to escape our reality.
 By reclaiming this modest measure of control, we diminish the experience.
 I would love it if streaming services allowed us to adjust settings to make Skip disappear.
 I know I will never use it.
 But then again, I stay seated in the movie theater until the final line of the credits rolls.
 I do not want to miss a thing.